tomemme/EncryptedJournal/README.md

 # Encrypted Journal
 An encrypted journal application written in Python using Tkinter for the GUI and cryptography for encryption.
-This application allows you to securely save, load, and delete journal entries with encryption, hashing and salt.
+This application allows you to securely save, load, and delete journal entries with encryption.
+Your password is hashed with SHA512 after you supply it to the program and the hash expires after 5 mins and you will need to provide your password again.
+The entries are encrypted using AES encryption combined with a derived key made by using the hashed password and salt again.

 # Features
 - Encrypt and save your journal entries to a compressed .json file.